pixeltris/YgoMaster/Docs/PvP.md

 ## PvP

-PvP is a work in progress.
-It lets you use duel rooms under a low latency environment (LAN).
+(WIP) The PvP functionality lets you use duel rooms under a low latency environment (LAN).
 The friends list works.
-There is a custom trading implementation which you can access by going to a players profile.
+There is also a custom trading implementation.

 ## Setting it up on a single PC